 Mutations in genes that code for enzymes necessary to break down heparan sulfate, a complex sugar molecule, cause Sanfilippo syndrome.
 Because of these mutations, the body cannot make a functional enzyme, and heparan sulfate builds to toxic levels inside cells, causing damage systemwide and especially to brain tissue.

 Mutations in four different genes cause the four different types of Sanfilippo syndrome.
 All four types are inherited in an autosomal recessive manner.
 This means that a person must inherit two faulty copies of the same gene (one from each biological parent) to have the disease.

-Recurrent ear or sinus infections can be common to young children with the disease, as can be frequent diarrhea.
-Hearing and vision problems and seizures are also known.
+Recurrent ear or sinus infections can be common in young children with the disease, as can be frequent diarrhea.
+Hearing and vision problems and seizures can also occur.

 The gold standard for a definitive diagnosis of Sanfilippo syndrome are blood tests (or tests in cell samples) to measure the activity of relevant enzymes in the cell pathway that breaks down heparan sulfate.
 This test looks for a missing enzyme.

 Urine tests to measure levels of heparan sulfate and related compounds can aid in arriving at a diagnosis.